zaufi/pytest-matcher/doc/getting-started.rst

     ============================== 1 skipped in 0.01s ==============================

-Add the :option:`pm-patterns-base-dir` option to the `Pytest configuration file`_ pointing, for example, to :file:`tests/data/expected`.
+Add the :option:`pm-patterns-base-dir` option to the `Pytest configuration file`_, pointing it, for example, to :file:`tests/data/expected`.
 Run :command:`pytest` with the :option:`--pm-save-patterns` option to write the initial expectation file:

 .. code-block:: console